-The Parent Company satisfied the annual dividend payment and other REIT requirements for the tax year ended December 31, 2023.
-Therefore, it did not incur any tax expense or excise tax on its income from operations during the quarterly periods within the tax year 2023.
-In addition, for the tax year 2024, we intend to pay the requisite amounts of dividends during the year and meet other REIT requirements such that the Parent Company will not owe any income taxes.
-Therefore, the Parent Company did not record any income tax provisions during any fiscal periods within the tax year 2024.
+The Parent Company satisfied the annual dividend payment and other REIT requirements for the tax year ended December 31, 2024.
+Therefore, it did not incur any tax expense or excise tax on its income from operations during the quarterly periods within the tax year 2024.
+In addition, for the tax year 2025, the Parent Company intends to pay the requisite amounts of dividends during the year and meet other REIT requirements such that the Parent Company will not owe any income taxes.
+Therefore, the Parent Company did not record any income tax provisions during any fiscal periods within the tax year 2025.

 MacKenzie NY 2 is subject to corporate federal and state income tax on its taxable income at regular statutory rates.
-As of June 30, 2024, it did not have any taxable income for tax year 2023 and 2024.
-Therefore, we did not record any tax provisions during any fiscal periods within the tax year 2023 and 2024.
+As of March 31, 2025, it did not have any taxable income for tax year 2024 and 2025.
+Therefore, we did not record any tax provisions during any fiscal periods within the tax year 2024 and 2025.
 MacKenzie Satellite is a qualified REIT subsidiary of the Parent Company.
 Therefore, it does not file a separate tax return.

 The Operating Partnership is a limited partnership.
-Hollywood Hillview, MacKenzie Shoreline, Madison, PVT, 220 Campus Lane, Campus Lane Residential, GV Executive Center and One Harbor Center are limited liability companies.
-First & Main, 1300 Main, Woodland Corporate Center Two, and Main Street West are limited partnerships.
+Hollywood Hillview, MacKenzie Shoreline, Madison, PVT, 220 Campus Lane, Campus Lane Residential, Green Valley Executive Center, One Harbor Center and Green Valley West are limited liability companies.
+First & Main, 1300 Main, Woodland Corporate Center Two, Main Street West and Green Valley Medical Center are limited partnerships.
 Accordingly, all income tax liabilities of these entities flow through to their partners, which ultimately is the Company.
 Therefore, no income tax provisions are recorded for these entities.